 The DKIM status of the sender email address will change to "On."

-Go to DNS management section in your hosting or domain registrar panel and create a TXT record about public key.
+Go to the DNS management section in your hosting or domain registrar panel and create a TXT record about the public key.

 v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDNIutZoZRz+wN2vLhRs5sm+26MsPrr3/m7X7Rm0rjMfPqFO2qi7CqUe0EXouL1Fe4HWxXff7c777a